 Bring some magic to your St. Patty’s Day celebration with these Lucky Charm Sugar Cookies.
 They’re soft, sweet, and filled with the cereal marshmallows we all love.

-It’s the luckiest month of the year, so let’s celebrate with these festive Lucky Charm Sugar Cookies.
+It’s the luckiest month of the year, so let’s celebrate with these festive Lucky Charms Cookies.

-They have a soft and sweet sugar cookie base, similar to the base of a homemade chocolate chip cookie, but instead of the chocolate, we’re adding the magical Lucky Charm Marshmallows - the rainbows, the unicorns, the shooting stars, the hearts, all of them!
+They have a soft, sweet, buttery sugar cookie base, similar to the base of a classic chocolate chip cookie, but instead of the chocolate, we’re adding the magical Lucky Charm Marshmallows – the rainbows, the unicorns, the shooting stars, the hearts, all of them!

-I love the look of these Funfetti Chip Cookies, but these Lucky Charm ones are even more fun.
-The bright, iconic cereal marshmallows throughout and on top are so festive and not to mention delicious, too.
+I love the look of these Funfetti Chip Cookies or these Football Sugar Cookies (which you could totally turn into four leaf clovers), but these Lucky Charm Sugar Cookies are even more fun.
+The bright, iconic rainbow marshmallows throughout and on top are so festive and not to mention delicious, too.
+These are special school lunch treats throughout March or really any sweet celebration can be a cookie occasion!

-Or if you’re looking for a no bake treat, try these Lucky Charm Rice Krispies instead!
+Or if you’re looking for a no bake treat, try these Lucky Charm Rice Krispies or this Leprechaun Bait instead!

 Recipe Ingredients

-- Lucky Charms Marshmallows: They sell bags of just the Lucky Charms Marshmallows if you don't want to pick through the box (arguably the best part, so the extras won't go to waste).
-You could also try regular rainbow mini marshmallows, too.
+- Lucky Charms Marshmallows: They sell bags of just the Lucky Charms Marshmallows if you don’t want to pick through the box (arguably the best part of a box of lucky charms, so the extras won’t go to waste).
+These are going in the cookies and there’s extra marshmallows on top.
+You could also try regular rainbow mini marshmallows and/or rainbow sprinkles, too.

 See the recipe card below for a full list of ingredients and measurements.